epsilon537/boxlambda/documentation.markdown

 #### Processor Word Size

-Typical processor word sizes are 8-bit, 16-bit, 32-bit and 64-bit.
+Typical processor word sizes are 8-bit, 16-bit, 32-bit, and 64-bit.
 Which word size is the best fit for Boxlambda?

 - **8-bit**: A *good* word size.
   - *Pros*:
 	- An 8-bit word (i.e. a *byte*) is a good natural fit for a pixel value, an ASCII character code, or small integer values.
-	- 8-bit processors, their programs and their data are very compact.
+	- 8-bit processors, their programs, and their data are very compact.
 	- 8-bit processors side-step some of the alignment issues seen with larger word sizes.
   - *Cons*:
 	- An 8-bit word is too small to conveniently hold the values you need in a typical program - think calculations and table indices.
-	- Toolchain support for higher level languages is limited.
+	- Toolchain support for higher-level languages is limited.
 - **16-bit**: A clumsy compromise between 8-bit and 32-bits.
 Made sense when 32-bit processors were not readily available yet.
 Now, not so much.
 - **32-bit**: Another *good* word size.
   - *Pros*: 32-bit words can hold most real-world numbers and cover a huge address space.
 32-bit machines generally have good toolchain support.
-  - *Cons*: Much bigger than its 8-bit counterpart, in terms of FPGA real-estate, program size as well as data size.
+  - *Cons*: Much bigger than its 8-bit counterpart, in terms of FPGA real estate, program size as well as data size.
 - **64-bit**: A big and clunky word size, way too big to handle conveniently, intended for specialized use cases that don't fit this project.

 I've decided to go for a **32-bit processor**.
-A 32-bit processor (and associated on-chip memory) will take a bigger chunk out of our FPGA real-estate, but I think it's worth it.
-I really like the convenience of 32-bit registers, and a 32-bit processor may come with a regular GCC toolchain.
+A 32-bit processor (and associated on-chip memory) will take a bigger chunk out of our FPGA real estate, but I think it's worth it.
+I like the convenience of 32-bit registers, and a 32-bit processor may come with a regular GCC toolchain.

 #### Processor Features